Elected to Scottish League 1893

 In July 2012, Dundee, who had finished second in the First Division, were voted into the Scottish Premier League to replace Rangers after the "newco" Glasgow club was denied admission but were relegated at the end of the season.

 Commemorative script was added to the crest for the club's centenary although this did not always appear on match shirts.
+Fittingly, on the last day of their centenary season, Dundee clinched the SPFL Championship (as the second tier was now called) and automatic promotion to the Premier League.

 With thanks to Dave Glen.